diogohideo/commands_tips/README.md

 * to a deployed app guestbook, how to attach the config map "default" using comandline:
 <br/>oc set env --from=configmap/config-default dc/guest-book: update the environment variable from a config map
 * oc get nodes - check node availability
+* oc policy add-role-to-user view system:serviceaccount:myproject:default: add view access to default service account on a project
+* oc get all -o name: list all resources has been created to the project
+* oc get all --selector app=\<label-value> -o name: shows all resources assigned to a label created during route creation
+* oc delete all --sector app=\<label-value>: delete all resource related to specified label
+* oc new-app --search openshiftkatacoda/blog-django-py - checks if a image is valid
+* oc new-app openshiftkatacoda/blog-django-py: deploy a image
+* oc expose service/blog-django-py - expose the deployed image to public
+* oc get route/blog-django-py - get the external route
+* oc get imagestream -o name - list all image pulled into openshift
+* oc describe imagestream/blog-django-py - show complete information of pulled image
+* oc new-project \<proj-name>
+* oc delete project \<proj-name>
+* oc import-image openshiftkatacoda/blog-django-py --confirm: import the image into the openshift without deploying it
+* oc new-app blog-django-py --name blog-1 - deploy an existing image from openshift
+* oc delete all -l app=\<application name> - delete a existing project application

 <a name="policies" />